miles-grant-ibigroup/mastarm/README.md

     -w, --watch            Automatically rebuild on changes.
 ```

-If no entries are provided, mastarm will attempt to find the entry file.
-It will first see if the `entry` option has been set in the `settings.yml` config file.
-If that setting or the file does not exist, it will attempt to build the file specified as `main` in your project's `package.json` file.
-And finally, if both of those options fail, mastarm will attempt to look for the `index.js` and `index.css` file in the current working directory and attempt to compile each into `assets/index.js` and `assets/index.css` respectively.

-If entries are provided, mastarm will build only those files.
+If no entries are provided, mastarm will use the `entries` option from your `settings.yml` config file.
+If no entries are found, build will not run.

 #### CSS Building

-Starting with mastarm 1.0.0, CSS builds will occur separately from the browserify build.
-Thus, any CSS imports into a JavaScript file will cause a build error.
-Instead, to build CSS file(s), you must specify the file(s) as entries in the command.
-Also, when running in `serve` or `watch` mode, the CSS files will get automatically rebuilt, but a manual page refresh will be necessary.
+CSS builds occur separately from the browserify build.
+Any CSS imports into a JavaScript file cause a build error.
+To build CSS file(s), specify the CSS file(s) as entries in the command.
+When running in `serve` or `watch` mode, the CSS files get automatically rebuilt, but a manual page refresh is necessary.

 ### `commit`